louistrue/ifc-classifier/README.md

   - Example: "Put all external, non-load bearing walls (except basement) into category C02.01"
   - See rule results live on your model
   - Import rules from JSON or Excel for easy setup
+  - Export rules to JSON or Excel for sharing

 - **✍️ Export Your Work:**